cloudfour/lighthouse-parade/README.md

 #### `--lighthouse-category`

-Only run the specified lighthouse category.
-Available categories: `accessibility`, `best-practices,` `performance,` `pwa`, `seo`.
+Only run the specified Lighthouse category.
+Available categories: `accessibility`, `best-practices`, `performance`, `pwa`, `seo`.
 Multiple categories can be enabled by passing the flag multiple times, e.g. `--lighthouse-category accessibility --lighthouse-category seo`.
 If not specified, all categories will be used.

 #### `--max-crawl-depth`